 We have local charity partnerships at all of our shopping centres and larger sites, with a particular focus on homelessness which we are aiming to address on a local level.
 We provide support by fundraising, opening up our space and employee volunteering.

 At Landsec, we encourage all staff to volunteer with our charity and education partners.
 As well as helping us challenge and develop our employees, this allows individuals and teams to provide meaningful support by volunteering their expertise and skills.
-In the last year, over a quarter of Landsec employees volunteered at a local charity or school.
+In the last year, over half of Landsec employees have volunteered their time.

 Our national charity partner